About Me

 They also result in many drivers choosing the few roads kept free of speed bumps for the sake of emergency service vehicles.
 Trouble is I live on such a road and notice that barely a single private car adheres to the 20mph limits.
 A majority seem to exceed that by a factor of two; some three; and some even four.

-So, what about using all this digital surveillance stuff to do some good, eh?
+So, what about using all this digital surveillance stuff to do some good road safety work?

 Here's the boring rest of menu stuff: